pygame/pygame/docs/reST/ref/transform.rst

    .. ## pygame.transform.average_color ##

+.. function:: grayscale

+   | :sl:`grayscale a surface`
+   | :sg:`grayscale(surface, dest_surface=None) -> Surface`

+   Grayscales the surface.

+   An optional destination surface can be passed which is faster than creating a new Surface.
+   However this destination surface must have the same dimensions (width, height) as the source Surface.

+   .. ## pygame.transform.grayscale ##

 .. function:: threshold

    | :sl:`finds which, and how many pixels in a surface are within a threshold of a 'search_color' or a 'search_surf'.`